cloudnativelabs/kube-router/Documentation/metrics.md

 If running kube-router as daemonset this port might collide with other services running on the host network and must be changed.

-kube-router supports the following runtime configuration for controlling where to expose the metrics
+kube-router 0.1.0-rc2 and upwards supports the following runtime configuration for controlling where to expose the metrics.
+If you are using a older version, metrics path & port is locked to `/metrics` & `8080`.

       --metrics-port int                    Prometheus metrics port to use ( default 8080 ) --metrics-path string                 Path to serve Prometheus metrics on ( default /metrics )